BharathiVetukuri/CMPE-258_DeepLearning/6_NeuralNetworks_Keras_Advanced/readme.md

 Watch the detailed walkthrough:

-🔗 Video Link (Google Drive / YouTube)
+🔗 Video Link (Google Drive / YouTube): Please find all the Video Links in the readme.md files of Part-1 and Part-2

-🛠 Requirements
+# 🛠 Requirements

 - Python 3.10+